mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 using Distributions

 sd = @defsim begin
     # Define random variables.
-The rv() is only required when defining
+The rv() is only required when defining correlations
-    # correlations or sharing an RV across parameters.
+    # or sharing an RV across parameters.
+Otherwise, you can use the shortcut syntax
+    # to assign a distribution to a parameter name.
     rv(name1) = Normal(1, 0.2)
     rv(name2) = Uniform(0.75, 1.25)
     rv(name3) = LogNormal(20, 4)